 - a.
-Educators and children will wear protective clothing when outside during periods of time when the UV index is 3 or above which includes clothing with sleeves, collars or covered necklines. - b.
-Midriff, crop or singlet tops do not provide adequate protection and are not recommended. - c.
+Educators and children will wear protective clothing when outside during periods of time when the UV index is 3 or above which includes clothing with sleeves, collars or covered necklines, this includes times where children change clothes to attend sports after OOSH. - b.
 Children will be encouraged to wear sun safe hats that protect the face, neck and ears when outside.
 Recommended hats are bucket hats and broad brimmed hats.
-Baseball caps and visors are not recommended. - d.
-Staff are required to wear tops with sleeves and collars or covered necklines and longer styles skirts, shorts or trousers. - e.
+Baseball caps and visors are not recommended. - c.
 Children who do not have a hat must play in a sheltered area.
 Educators are to enforce the rule that where a child does not have a hat or is wearing clothing that is not recommended as appropriate, they must access shaded areas to play.